 What Is the Biggest Mistake Companies Make When Starting with Legal Spend Management?

 Hands down, the single biggest pitfall is getting mesmerized by technology while completely ignoring the people and the process.
-I’ve seen it time and again: a team gets excited, buys a powerful new software tool, and then scratches their head when it doesn’t magically solve all their problems.
+I’ve seen it time and again: a team gets excited, buys a powerful new software tool, and six months down the line they do not see the value they thought they would get.

 A tool is only as effective as the strategy it supports.
 If you buy a top-of-the-line e-billing system without first cleaning up your data, defining what “success” even looks like, or establishing clear billing guidelines, you’re just automating a mess.